Michigan’s Power Lines Won’t Power the Future of Net Zero Anytime Soon

 By CR News Reporter Joe Ross

-In January, the Biden administration adopted ambitious decarbonization plans that aim to reach 100 percent clean electricity by 2035 and net-zero emissions across the economy by 2050.
-The widespread adoption of clean energy goals by many U.S. states and businesses is underway.
-Between 2001 and 2019, our nation’s level of electricity coming from renewable sources increased from 28 percent to 38 percent.
+In January, the Biden administration announced bold decarbonization goals: 100% clean electricity by 2035 and net-zero emissions by 2050.
+Similarly, many U.S. states and businesses have already adopted clean energy targets.
+From 2001 to 2019, the share of electricity generated from renewable sources in the U.S. increased from 28% to 38%.

-There are some challenges to the expansion of wind and solar energy.
+However, there are challenges to the expansion of wind and solar energy.

-These massive, concentrated farms would reduce our dependency on “long-duration energy storage,” such as large scale battery storage, which have a dirty carbon foot print.
+As a result, these massive, concentrated farms would reduce our dependency on long-duration energy storage.
+That includes large-scale battery storage, which has a dirty carbon footprint.

-Industry experts are concerned that not all options are considered.
-“I worry our policy makers are overlooking tried and true clean energy like propane vehicles,” said Scott Underwood II, Vice President of the MPGA.
+In light of this, industry experts are concerned that not all options are being considered.
+“I worry our policymakers are overlooking tried and true clean energy like propane vehicles,” said Scott Underwood II, Vice President of the MPGA.
 “Michigan has over 10,000 vehicles fueled by propane that can be fueled at over 500 sites throughout the state.”

-U.S. Environmental Protection Agency (USEPA) recognizes propane as a clean fuel.
-Tests demonstrate that propane emissions have 93% lower carbon monoxide, 73% lower hydrocarbons, and 57% lower nitrogen oxides than even the federal Clean Air Act standards.
+Finally, the U.S. Environmental Protection Agency (USEPA) recognizes propane as a clean fuel.
+Independent tests show that propane produces 93% less carbon monoxide, 73% fewer hydrocarbons, and 57% less nitrogen oxide than the limits set by the federal Clean Air Act.

 Fact Checking & Research Support by Jon Suan